spencerhhubert/cad-copilot/README.md

 ## the idea
 [OpenSCAD](https://openscad.org/) is like a programming language for 3D shapes.
 You can define primititive shapes, move them around, extrude, take the difference or union between them, and apply algorithms to define more complex shapes than would normally be possible in traditional CAD programs.
 Then, you can output them as STLs and use them as you could any other 3D file in the engineering process.
 Perhaps 3D print it.

 [LLaMA](https://github.com/facebookresearch/llama) is a large language model recently "open-sourced" (kinda) by Meta.
 It's like GPT-3 but 10x more efficient.
 Even the smallest model can generate coherent, usable code.
 If you ask it to write SCAD code, it'll return some simple but usable work.
 The problem is that it clearly doesn't know that much SCAD.
-It refuses to use anything but the most basic operations.
+It refuses to use anything but the most basic primitives.
 It needs more data.

+However, what's amazing and already a momentous breakthrough, is that it even *can* produce cohernet SCAD code, and so 3D shapes.
+It can apply its knowledge of the geometry of something like a car and apply it to its limited knowledge of SCAD code.
+I think we can leverage this to make something practically useful.

 The plan is to train this on two RTX 3090's, totalling 48gb of VRAM and over 70 tflops of compute.
 We could always use more but I think this might just do.